Sergei Chavain

 In 1905 he wrote the first literary poem in the Mari language, Oto (Ото – The Grove).
 In 1908 he graduated from Kazan Teachers' Seminary.
 His first play was The Wild Duck in 1912, a satire of Tsarist bureaucrats.
-After the October Revolution, Chavain wrote several plays for the first Mari mobile theatre, such as The Autonomy (1920) and The Sun Rises, the Storm-clouds Disappear (1921), inspired by the Revolution and Civil War.
+After the October Revolution, Chavain wrote several plays for the first Mari mobile theatre, such as The Autonomy (1920) and The Sun Rises, the Storm-clouds Disappear (1921), inspired by the Revolution and Russian Civil War.